zahahah/tunnelview/README.md

 ### WebView + Offline UX

 - `MainCoordinator` owns the single WebView, toolbar, offline banner, and floating "offline info" action.
 It applies the hardened defaults from `WebViewConfigurator`.
-- Each navigation cycle tries a **direct LAN URL first**, then falls back to the SSH tunnel URL (`http://127.0.0.1:<localPort>`).
-When both fail, the last good HTML snapshot stored under `files/offline-cache/` is displayed and users can force-refresh or open Settings.
+- Each navigation cycle tries a **direct connection URL → HTTP endpoint (if enabled) → SSH tunnel (`http://127.0.0.1:<localPort>`)**.
+When all paths fail, the last good HTML snapshot stored under `files/offline-cache/` is displayed and users can force-refresh or open Settings.
 - File uploads/downloads, geolocation prompts, and notification permission requests are delegated through `ActivityResultContracts`, so most modern cashier pages behave like Chrome Custom Tabs.

 ### SSH Tunnel Lifecycle